 Payout to TR holders is settled in the physical market.

-(For more information on the settlement process, the Commercial Reconciliation workbook or recorded presentation, available on the web pages).
+(For more information on the settlement process, refer to the Commercial Reconciliation workbook available on the Training Materials web pages).

-Please note that you retrieve statements and invoices from the , if your Rights Administrator has provided you with the Settlement Data Viewer permission role in your account. are published according the schedule shown on the Financial and Physical Market Settlement Schedule and Payment Calendars on the web page.
+Please note: You retrieve your statements and invoices from the IESO Reports site, if your Applicant Representative has provided you with the Settlement Data Viewer, Settlement, and/or Settlement Data and file Submitter contact role in your account.

+The statements are published according the schedule shown on the Financial and Physical Market Settlement Schedule and Payment Calendars on the Market Calendars web page.
 The settlement timelines for each of the markets is shown in Table 5.

 Table 5: Settlement Timelines